Travel.State.Gov > Intercountry Adoption > Country Information > Bosnia and Herzegovina Intercountry Adoption Information

-Exercise increased caution in Bosnia-Herzegovina due to terrorism and land mines.
+Exercise increased caution in Bosnia and Herzegovina due to terrorism and land mines.

-Terrorist groups continue plotting possible attacks in Bosnia-Herzegovina.
+Country Summary: Terrorist groups continue plotting possible attacks in Bosnia and Herzegovina.
 Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, local government facilities, hotels, clubs, restaurants, places of worship, parks, major sporting and cultural events, educational institutions, airports, and other public areas.

-Minefields and land mines are present throughout Bosnia-Herzegovina.
+Minefields and land mines are present throughout Bosnia and Herzegovina.
 While suspected hazardous areas are normally clearly marked, several people are killed or injured each year.

 To bring an adopted child to the United States from Bosnia and Herzegovina, you must meet certain suitability and eligibility requirements.
 USCIS determines who is suitable and eligible to adopt a child from another country and bring that child to live in the United States under U.S. immigration law.

 Additionally, a child must meet the definition of an orphan under U.S. immigration law in order to be eligible to immigrate to the United States with an IR-3 or IR-4 immigrant visa.

 While there is nothing in Bosnian law that specifically prohibits foreigners from applying to adopt a Bosnian child, the process is different for foreigners and requires the foreign prospective adoptive parents to provide compelling justification for the adoption.
 The law specifically states that a foreign citizen may be an adoptive parent "if the adoption is in the best interest of the child and if the child cannot be adopted in Bosnia and Herzegovina.”
 An adoption by a foreigner is determined on a case-by-case basis and requires approval from the applicable adoption authority below for the Federation of Bosnia and Herzegovina or the Republika Srpska.